 Based on a story by Charlie Chan creator Earl Derr Biggers, The Millionaire is a comedy of deception starring George Arliss, one of DM's closest friends in the Hollywood community.
 Warner Brothers' "prestige" star, Arliss distinguished himself with Disraeli (1929) and earned an Academy Award for his efforts.
 A demanding professional, Arliss added dignity to any film in which he appeared.

 In The Millionaire Arliss plays James Alden, head of the Alden Motor Company, who is advised by his doctor (J. C. Nugent) to retire, quit smoking his beloved black pipe, and move west.
 Alden initially insists the demand is impossible but relents when he considers his wife, Laura, (Florence Arliss, his real-life wife) and daughter Barbara, (Evalyn Knapp) affectionately known as "Babs."
 Bidding a touching farewell to his employees and officers, he returns to his office one last time, throws down his keys, and walks away from the life he loves.
 But, after six months in the California sun Alden is bored stiff and thoroughly disgusted.
 Taking the advice of a life insurance salesman (James Cagney in an early part) that retired men are a bad risk, he buys a half interest in a small desert gas station with Bill Merrick, (DM) a young mechanic.
 Using the name Charlie Miller, Alden obscures his true identity from Bill while hiding his business venture from his family.
 When it becomes obvious that they were "slickered" by the dishonest Peterson (Noah Berry) Charlie and Bill fight back by converting an old unused building into a state-of-the-art gas station right across the street from Peterson's current establishment without using a dime of Alden's vast fortune.
 Eventually, Peterson offers to buy the station from them after realizing he has been beaten, resulting in a nice profit for the two partners.
+Alden was probably an MBA since he was such a good businessman, but not all graduates from the best executive MBA programs would be able to turn a profit like he did.
 While all this is transpiring, Bill falls in love with Babs who visits the station one day.
 In the end, Alden's doctor relents; Bill gets Babs after a comical confrontation with "the old crab" James Alden, and the Alden Motor Company reclaims its much-missed boss.

 Previously filmed as a silent picture entitled The Ruling Passion, The Millionaire is said to have paraphrased certain incidents in the life of Henry Ford.
 One of DM's better ventures, The Millionaire is enjoyable upon every viewing.